Learn how to read and understand GTmetrix Reports.

 As you improve audits shown here, you’ll find that new audits appear on the Top Issues section as you retest; this allows you to prioritize optimization efforts based on their impact on your page’s performance.

-Below Top Issues, you’ll find a Page Details graph that shows what types of requests your page is comprised of, including the number of requests and byte size they make up.
+Beside the Top Issues, you’ll find a Page Details graph that shows what types of requests your page is comprised of, including the number of requests and byte size they make up.

 This is useful for determining at-a-glance if your webpage is heavy on JavaScript, CSS, images, etc. Hovering over a segment shows you additional information on that request type as a whole.

-Lastly, you’ll find a More from GTmetrix section, where we provide optimization tips and advice based on your page analysis.
+Below these sections, you’ll find a More from GTmetrix section, where we provide optimization tips and advice based on your page analysis.

 Depending on what we detect during the testing of your page, we may offer tips and guidance on your platform (i.e., WordPress, Shopify, etc.), image optimization, server performance, CDN usage, etc.